-BOW WALK-THRU DOORS
+BOW WALK-THROUGH DOORS

 Optional walkthrough bow doors are great in foul weather.
 With the tonneau (bow) cover in place, simply open the doors and pull across the bow opening.
-Secure latch.
+Secure shut.
+Close the tonneau cover.

-To store, fold against the walkthru and secure the folding latch.
+To store, fold against the walk-

+thru and secure the folding latch.
 Note there is a starboard side storage drawer along with a hide-away trash receptacle.
 Periodically wipe the plexiglas doors with fresh soapy water and rinse dry.
 Do not use any harsh chemicals such as cleanser or ammonia based products on the doors as damage will occur.